Important information about NRAM CCA regulated loans - updated April 2015

 A further review in 2014 revealed that the non-compliance with CCA requirements took place over a longer period of time than we previously believed.
 We have therefore written to all customers affected by this further review, to outline how we have corrected these issues, by providing updated account documentation for example.

 In April 2015 we extended our review to include accounts now closed – those that have been redeemed (fully paid off) and those accounts closed with a shortfall amount still outstanding.
-We will write to all customers affected by this extended review between April and June 2015.
+We wrote to all customers affected by this extended review between April and June 2015.
 Click here for more details.

 The above letters all provide specific details about the impact on specific loan accounts and may include an amount of redress, revised monthly payments and revised term end where applicable.